Mount Pleasant, Islington/Camden

 The neighbouring fields were the site of a protest meeting in 1833 at which a policeman was stabbed to death – yet the inquest jury returned a verdict of justifiable homicide.

 The prison closed in 1877 and ten years later the Post Office adapted its former treadmill houses for use as a parcel depot, subsequently extending operations here to create the largest sorting office in Europe.
 The mail centre (as it is now called) was rebuilt in 1934 and extended in 1996.
-The building has recently been beautifully repainted (as shown in the photograph above) yet its long-term future is uncertain.
-At least part of the site is likely to succumb to redevelopment of the kind seen at most such ‘brownfield sites’ in London nowadays – almost certainly ignoring an imaginative alternative vision published by the Legatum Institute and Create Streets and shown below in the street view by Francis Terry.
-Assuming regretfully that it doesn’t happen here, Hidden London hopes that something like this delightful proposition will see the light of day elsewhere in London, though this may require an attitudinal sea change among skyscraper-smitten developers and the politicians who indulge them.
+At least part of the site is likely to succumb to redevelopment of the kind seen at most such ‘brownfield sites’ in London nowadays.

-The British Postal Museum & Archive presently operates from Freeling House, on Phoenix Place, but intends to move to nearby Calthorpe House, which is being refurbished as a dedicated, permanent home for the BPMA collection.
-As an adjunct to the project, the museum has submitted plans to reopen a very short section of the Mail Rail line as a visitor attraction.
-The former locomotive workshop will house a visitor centre and café, while the larger depot space will be converted into an events hall and exhibition space.
+The Postal Museum exists “to reveal the fascinating story of Britain’s postal heritage in an engaging, interactive, educational and fun way.”
+In 2017 the museum reopened a very short section of the Mail Rail line as a visitor attraction.
+The former locomotive workshop now houses a visitor centre and café, while the larger depot space has been converted into an events hall and exhibition space.

-North of the mail centre a 400-room Holiday Inn replaced the Mount Pleasant Hotel in the 1990s.
+North of the mail centre a 400-room Holiday Inn (now a Crowne Plaza) replaced the Mount Pleasant Hotel in the 1990s.
 Across Farringdon Road, Exmouth Market has become a popular place to eat and drink.
 At the southern end of Mount Pleasant, the narrow street is crowded with tenements and council flats.

 Postal districts: EC1 and WC1